Dynamics (music): Changes

 The fortepiano notation denotes a forte followed immediately by piano.
-Contrastingly, abbreviates poco forte, translating to "a little loud", but according to Brahms, implies a forte character with a piano sound, although rarely used due to potential confusion with pianoforte.
+But abbreviates poco forte, translating to "a little loud", but according to Brahms, implies a forte character with a piano sound, although rarely used due to potential confusion with pianoforte.

 Messa di voce is a singing technique and musical ornament on a single pitch while executing a crescendo and diminuendo.